Birth of Artist Isamu Noguchi

 In 1936, Noguchi traveled to Mexico to create his first public work, a mural titled “History as seen from Mexico in 1936.”
 From there, he went on to create more public works, including a fountain made of automobile parts for the Ford Motor Company’s exhibit at the New York World’s Fair.
 He also created a nine-ton sculpture, News, for Rockefeller Center.
 Noguchi then went on a cross-country road trip with fellow artist Arshile Gorky, leading him to Hollywood.

 However, the Japanese attack on Pearl Harbor created anti-Japanese sentiment across the country.
-Noguchi formed Nisei Writers and Artists for Democracy to end Japanese-American internment.
-He eventually volunteered to go to one of these camps to promote the arts.
-He was the camp’s only voluntary internee, but was met with opposition from both the camp administrators and the internees, neither of whom trusted him.
+Noguchi formed Nisei Writers and Artists Mobilization for Democracy to end Japanese-American internment.
+He eventually volunteered to go to one of these camps, seeking to improve the conditions within it.
+He was the camp’s only voluntary internee, but was met with opposition from the camp administrators.
 Noguchi was eventually granted a furlough and left the camp, later having to fight off a deportation order for not returning.

 Isamu’s experimental work in the 1940s gave him a substantial standing in the New York art scene.
 This work included self-illuminating reliefs, interlocking sculptures, more public works, and furniture and theater design.
 By the 1950s, Isamu was a world-renowned artist with large-scale sculptures in major cities around the world.
 He continued to work until his death on December 30, 1988.
 His obituary in the New York Times called him, “a versatile and prolific sculptor whose earthy stones and meditative gardens bridging East and West have become landmarks of 20th-century art.”

 |FREE printable This Day in History album pages|

 Get a binder or other supplies to create your This Day in History album.